We are currently seeing patients in California, Oregon, Washington, Florida, and Arizona USA

 Yes, we will soon have a needs-based assistance page with options.

 First of all, thank you!
 You can donate to support the costs of visits and treatments for RTHM patients who need your help soon!
 We will share the link here when available.
-Your deduction will be 100% tax deductible and you will receive the appropriate documentation thanks to our incredible charity organization sponsor, ErasePTSDnow.org.
+Your donation will be 100% tax deductible and you will receive the appropriate documentation thanks to our incredible charity organization sponsor, ErasePTSDnow.org.
 ErasePTSDnow was really struck by how many people with Long COVID have medical PTSD, so they generously agreed to manage and distribute funds on a needs-based basis that are donated for RTHM’s Long COVID patients using their non-profit charter.
 It would have taken RTHM ~9 months to get a non-profit charter of our own, so ErasePTSD’s generosity has allowed us to start supporting our Long COVID patients right away!